spatialos/gdk-for-unity/docs/modules/qbi-helper/examples.md

 There are two things our client-worker wants to observe:

-* players within a 20m radius
+* other players within a 20m radius of your own player
-* minimap objects within a 50m x 50m box
+* minimap objects within a 50m x 50m box centered on your player

 This translates to two queries: